 9 am - 9 pm in Chapel

-Members of Saint John the Baptist Catholic Church and Saint Mary of the Lake Catholic Church have the option to attend Mass from home.
-Saint John the Baptist Church streams Saturday and Sunday services to its YouTube channel, where Parishioners can watch live.
+Saint John the Baptist Church streams the Saturday 5:00PM Mass to its YouTube channel, where Parishioners can watch live.
 Please check back to confirm Mass times.

 Roads to Life Tanzania, Inc. is an American nonprofit organization building and expanding health care facilities, education and spiritual life in the Nkololo village of Tanzania.
 With the help of volunteers and your donations, we work to provide healthcare, and educate young men and women in Nkololo.

 To learn more about Road to Tanzania or donate please check out the website at roadstolifetanzania.org